akosgarai/go_opengl_playground/examples/model-loading/pkg/texture/README.md

 # Texture

-This package contains the texture related data.
-Currently it is only its id and its type (diffuse or specular shader).
+This package contains the texture related data
+- id
+- uniform name.
+- texture name (gentextures)
+- target id (TEXTURE\_2D)

+We can bind or unbind the textures with its methods.

+## Textures

+It contains Texture objects.
+Its AddTexture method creates a new Texture and adds it to itself.